-No-one living in a European Union country could fail to have noticed that on 25th May 2018, a new data protection regime came into force across the EU - the General Data Protection Regulation.
+To-one living in a European Union country could fail to have noticed that on 25th May 2018, a new data protection regime came into force across the EU - the General Data Protection Regulation.
 Work on the final stages of this article was punctuated by the constant arrival of "GDPR emails" from various organisations, imploring the authors to "stay in touch" by consenting to the continuing use of their contact details.
-As the emails piled up in inboxes, GDPR jokes proliferated on Twitter.
-But beyond the mundane requirements of ensuring some control for the storing of personal data like email addresses, the GDPR introduced something that is both far more controversial but also shrouded in considerable mystery: an explicit "right to be forgotten" ("RTBF").
-As is well known, a limited right along these lines derives from a famous case decided by the Court of Justice of the European Union ("CJEU"): Google Spain SL v Agencia Española de protección de Datos, which interpreted the right to erasure under the previous Data Protection Directive 1995 so as to give individuals rights in relation to search indexing.
-This has given rise to (at the last count) 680,000 requests for delisting, which have led to over 1.8 million
+As the emails piled up in inboxes, GDPR jokes proliferated on Twitter.2 But beyond the mundane requirements of ensuring some control for the storing of personal data like email addresses, the GDPR introduced something both far more controversial but also shrouded in considerable mystery: an explicit "right to be forgotten" ("RTBF").3 As is well known, a limited right along these lines derives from a famous case decided by the Court of Justice of the European Union ("CJEU"): Google Spain SL v Agencia Española de protección de Datos, which interpreted the right to erasure under the previous Data Protection Directive 1995 so as to give individuals rights in relation to search indexing.4 This has given rise to (at the last count) 680,000 requests for delisting, which have led to over 1.8 million URLs being removed from search results, amid